WeirdMidas/AetherAtlas/README.md

 Install [vtools](https://www.coolapk.com/apk/com.omarea.vtools) and bind APPs to power mode.

 ### How to activate battery saving mode

 Still in creation, we only have the base for now

+### How to enable GameSpace

+You can enable it to activate every reboot by going to the Aether dashboard and changing the "always_on" option from false to true.
+If you want to enable it without making it persistent between reboots, use the command:

+sh gamespace on

+To disable it:

+sh gamespace off

+To add games to the list called "GameList.txt" in the /android folder, it will identify the game.
+It runs every 120 seconds.
+When the game is on the screen, it goes to sleep for 30 minutes, after which it will go to sleep again if the game is still running.

 ## Credit